jin521/toy-robot/README.md

 Output: `3,3,NORTH`

 #### Setup
-- this applicaiton uses Ruby version 2.7.3
+- this applicaiton uses Ruby version 2.7.3, make sure you have the correct version installed
 ```
 rbenv install 2.7.3
 ```